bazelbuild/bazel/site/docs/cc-toolchain-config-reference.md

      </td>
      <td>
-       Prevents Bazel from adding legacy features to the CROSSTOOL configuration when present.
+       Prevents Bazel from adding legacy features to the C++ configuration when present.
 See the complete list of features below.
      </td>
     </tr>